kociokwik/BinPacker2D-in-order/README.md

 ## Logic of inserting elements into rows:
-- Before packing, orient all the elements, so that height is larger than width and then sort elements by width descending.
+- Before packing, orient all the elements, so that height is larger than width and sort elements by width descending.

 1. Insert first element into starting position, if it can also fit oriented horizontally create second ***RowVariant*** with rotated copy of the element.
 ![1](https://user-images.githubusercontent.com/78303091/152651148-5335fec5-8c19-4864-b78b-3ab69da3d841.jpg)